Prologue

 Actually, having him as my personal guide sounds like the best idea ever.
 The cloudier my head gets, the more I think about the first place I want to experience with him—the view from his bed.

-“We skip this Epicentre,” Pavel suggests.
-“It will be shit show.”
+“We will skip Queen Quarter,” Pavel suggests.
+“It will be shit-show.”

-Mindy, who has had her head down texting furiously throughout the conversation, looks up.
+Mindy, who has had her head down and is texting furiously throughout the conversation, looks up.
 “I’m meeting someone at Mortimer’s.”

 “Nolan?”
 Kristen asks.

+Mindy’s cheeks flush when she answers.
 “Yes.”
-Mindy’s cheeks flush when she answers.
-Then her eyes immediately drop back to her phone.
+Her gaze immediately drops back to her phone.

 Kristen puts her hand on my forearm and says, “That’s her hookup.
 He’s a drummer in a local metal band and a tattoo artist.
 I think he works at Common Market, too.”